Our seminars and customized trainings are now available in a live interactive online format.

 Please contact us to request a free quote.

 Help Your Students Develop Self Regulation Skills to Improve Behavior and Increase Learning (Grades K-6)

 Designed Specifically for Educators Serving Grades K-6: Classroom Teachers, Special Education Teachers and Staff, Counselors, Instructional Aides, Title I Staff, and Administrators

-- Dozens of proven techniques to develop SELF-REGULATION SKILLS to help your grades K-6 students be more successful in school and with online learning, both socially and academically
+- Dozens of proven techniques to develop SELF‑REGULATION SKILLS to help your grades K-6 students be more successful in school, both socially and academically

 - Practical interventions to help students better control impulsive behavior due to lack of self‑regulation skills, increase their attention and focus, and decrease distractibility

 - Strategies to address completing work, getting organized, changing routines, regulating emotions, following directions, calming down, and much more!